 Juiced TV is broadcast throughout the Lady Cilento Children’s Hospital in each ward via the Patient Entertainment System.
 Each episode is also made available online via our website and YouTube channel to allow our kids and families to share their positive memories with others.

 We have received a great amount of support from local and international bodies in the past two years.
 The entertainment, experiences and guest appearances we have offered our kids has included Chris Hemsworth and Tom Hiddleston straight off the set of Thor, Justin Timberlake, and Johnny Depp appearing on the show as Captain Jack Sparrow.

 For 9 years, Pip fronted two of Network Ten’s national children’s shows Toasted TV and Totally Wild.
-During this time she was very lucky to have adventures throughout the country and overseas, gaining extensive production skills working on national and international shoots and using her public profile to champion many charitable organisations such as The Children’s Hospital Foundation, Care Australia, The PA Research Foundation and Cerebral Palsy League.
+During this time she had many adventures and gained extensive production skills working on national and international shoots, while using her public profile to champion many charitable organisations.

-Pip’s deep passion for supporting meaningful causes, has also seen her raise over $20,000 for cancer research at the Queensland Institute of Medical Research, present a documentary on Australian Aid in Cambodia, volunteer in remote villages in Africa, as well supporting local organisations.
+Pip’s deep passion for supporting meaningful causes has seen her volunteer in remote villages in Africa and with local organisations, raise over $20,000 for cancer research at the Queensland Institute of Medical Research, and present a documentary on Australian Aid in Cambodia.

 Steph always knew she needed a job that would harness her creativity and allow her to connect with people with purpose, so leaving her hometown of Adelaide to join the Juiced Crew was an easy decision.
 Steph has spent the last few years earning her Bachelor of Journalism degree, travelling the world, and managing and reporting for online publication, ‘Who Won’, showcasing Adelaide’s senior high school sports competitions.